-Prince George & Princess Charlotte Are Obsessed With The Same Condiment Your Kid Loves, According To Their Grandmother
+Prince George & Princess Charlotte Are Obsessed With The Same Condiment As Your Kid

 When it comes down to it, the United Kingdom's royal family is just like any other — except for the major fact that they're royalty.
 In the photos taken of them, the littlest royals, Prince George and Princess Charlotte seem like your average kids — they have meltdowns in public, they ham it up for the camera, and they show love for their siblings.
 And with every new fact that is revealed about the two, it makes them seem like every other non-royal kid out there.
 Like on Wednesday, it was revealed that Prince George and Princess Charlotte are obsessed with the same condiment as a lot of kids, proving how normal the smallest royals are.